Volunteer

 Common Directions

-• Volunteers enter through the side door on the parking lot side of the building.
+- If the shelter is closed, please come to the side door on the parking lot side of the building and ring the doorbell

 Volunteer FAQ